Program Summary

 Understanding the bigger picture

-Voyager Health as a SaaS supports several retail brands within the Mars Veterinary Health business.
-Each with it's own processes and business goals.
-The largest being Banfield and VCA with 1000s of hospital operations in the USA, Mexico, and Canada.
+Voyager Health as a SaaS supports several retail brands within the Mars Veterinary Health Business.
+Each brand has it's own processes, business goals, and ways to generate revenue.
+The largest being Brand A and Brand B with 1000s of hospital operations in the USA, Mexico, and Canada.

-Aligning to stakeholder goals, Banfield and VCA veterinary and business models were the primary focus to gain adoption of this product in phase 1.
-Each was using a different practice management application and the goal was to unify each brand onto a single platform.
+Aligning to stakeholder goals, the team's primary focus in phase one was on the needs of two of the retail brands.
+Each was using a different practice management solution and the goal was to unify each retail brand onto a single platform.

 Defining the Problem